Liouville heat kernel: regularity and bounds: Introduction

 Our main lower bound on the heat kernel reads as follows: if $x,y$ and $ \eta>0$ are fixed, one can find a random time $T_0>0$ (depending on the GFF $X$ and $x,y,\eta$) such that, for any $t\in ]0,T_0]$,

 This is the content of Theorem \ref{th:lower_bound} below.
-We emphasize that the exponent $1/(1+\gamma^2/4)$ is not expected to be optimal, as in our derivation we do not take into account the geometry of the Gaussian field.\footnote{Jian Ding and Marek Biskup have kindly shown us an argument based on ongoing works that allows one to take into account the geometry, and potentially may improve the exponent.
-The details will appear elsewhere.}
+We emphasize that the exponent $1/(1+\gamma^2/4)$ is not expected to be optimal, as in our derivation we do not take into account the geometry of the Gaussian field.

 For $\gamma^2\leq 8/3$, the same heat kernel lower bound holds when the endpoints are sampled according to the measure $M_\gamma$.
 This is proven in Section~\ref{subsampling1} for $\gamma^2 \le 4/3$ and extended to $\gamma^2 \le 8/3$ in Section~\ref{subsampling2}.
 For $\gamma^2>8/3$, a worse lower bound still holds and is proven in Section~\ref{subsampling2} as well.